Custom Torsion Springs

-General Wire Spring uses some of the best coiling technology available to ensure that our torsion leg end positions are held to incredibly close tolerances.
+General Wire Spring uses some of the best coiling technology available to ensure that our torsion leg end positions are held to incredibly close tolerances for our precision torsion springs.
 The many possible end configurations are also tightly maintained.
-Torsion springs are commonly found in hinges, latches, handles, aviation, automotive, electronics, and the list goes on and on.
+Precision torsion springs are commonly found in hinges, latches, handles, aviation, automotive, electronics, and the list goes on and on.
 At General Wire Spring, we employ the same quality and expertise in coiling torsion springs whether it is fine wire or heavy duty wire.

 Heavy Duty Torsion Spring Details

 The type of ends on torsion springs should be carefully considered.
 While there is a good deal of flexibility in specifying special ends and end forming, the cost may be increased and a tool charge incurred.

 The type of ends and installation affect spring load and deflection as shown in Figure 1.
 All heavy duty torsion springs have three or more points of contact with at least two at the ends and one at the arbor.
 For clarity, the designer should specify the position of the contact points on the spring and their position relative to one another.
 (Figure 1 shown).

 The basic formulas for torque or moment (M) and bending stress (S) used in designing torsion springs are shown below.